telerik/blazor-docs/components/treeview/drag-drop.md

 ## OnDrop Event

-The `OnDrop` event fires when the user drops a node into a new location.
+The `OnDrop` event fires when the user drops a node to a new location.
 It is triggered only if the new location is a Telerik component.
 The event allows you to manipulate your data collection based on where the user dropped the element.

 ### Event Arguments